-SCHEDULE_OPENMP is a C++ program which demonstrates the use of default, static and dynamic scheduling of loop iterations in OpenMP.
+SCHEDULE_OPENMP, a C++ code which demonstrates the use of default, static and dynamic scheduling of loop iterations in OpenMP.

 By default, when OpenMP, executing with T threads, encounters a parallel loop of N iterations, it assigns the first N/T iterations to thread 0, the second chunk of N/T iterations to thread 1 and so on.

 Sometimes this simple, default "scheduling" of the iterations is not ideal.
 It may be the case that iterations of high index represent more work.
 In that case, the lower numbered threads will finish early and have nothing to do.